 Marsha McLeod is an investigative reporter and media producer hailing from Toronto, Canada.
-Currently a graduate fellow at the Toni Stabile Center for Investigative Journalism at Columbia University, Marsha is committed to reporting on healthcare, criminal justice, international finance and corporations.
+In May 2018, she graduated with Honors from the Columbia Journalism School, where she was a fellow at the Toni Stabile Center for Investigative Journalism.
+Marsha is focused on reporting about health, criminal justice, and businesses.

 In 2015, Marsha graduated from the University of Toronto with a B.A. in Peace, Conflict, & Justice Studies and Visual Studies where she focused on international law, documentary ethics, and criminology.
-In 2015, Marsha won First Place in the Shelly Peterson Student Art Exhibition for a short film about solitary confinement.
+While a student, Marsha won First Place in the Shelly Peterson Student Art Exhibition for a short film about solitary confinement.

 Please reach out to firstname.lastname@example.org with suggestions, possible collaborations, or comments.